otigon/automated-jb2a-animations/README.md

 - Disintegrate will play the Disintegrate animation
 - etc. etc. etc

 The "default" animations used are the ones available in the Free version of JB2A.
 Their Patreon module has plenty of awesome color variants to use as well, and the color can be switched by adding the color you want (if available) in the **Source** field.
-(Subscription to JB2A patreon start for as little as $1.50 USD)
+(Check out **JB2A** on Patreon at https://www.patreon.com/JB2A)

 Example: Fire Bolt
 Default Color: Orange